Sexist Jokes: Still Not Funny

 Of course, we need to stop telling any and all types of offensive jokes, but I feel like sexist jokes are the ones taken the most lightly and the ones that go unnoticed most often.
 Don't let them: the next time you hear a sexist joke, speak out against it and make the person telling it actually think about what they're saying.

-More articles in WMC FBomb by Category: Arts and culture, Feminism, Media, Misogyny
+More articles by Category: Arts and culture, Feminism, Media, Misogyny

-More articles in WMC FBomb by Tag: Activism and advocacy, Sexism, News, Television
+More articles by Tag: Activism and advocacy, Sexism, News, Television